Nadav6910/Animation-Helper/README.md

 # Animation-Helper
-a tool for developers to test animations and get back the code to use in their own project
+a tool for developers to test animations and get back the code to use in their own projects.